Services provided

 Patient collected samples

 Your GP or another healthcare professional, such as a nurse, will have given you a plastic (specimen) container and should have explained how to collect the stool / faeces sample.
-For further information on how to collect this sample please refer to http://www.nhs.uk/chq/Pages/how-should-i-collect-and-store-a-stool-faeces-sample.aspx
+Visit the NHS website for information on how to collect this sample.

 You have been provided with a patient information leaflet when you collected your specimen bottles.
 Please follow the instructions provided and use the contact details for the laboratory should you have any concerns.

-The content of this page was last updated: 29 April 2022 by Jayshree Sisodia.
+The content of this page was last updated: 13 December 2023.